ADAPT: An Autonomous Forklift for Construction Site Operation: System Design

 \subsection{Processing Components and Network}

 \ADAPT is designed with a robust and distributed processing hardware architecture, depicted in Figure~\ref{fig:automation_components}.
-The core system consists of three primary computational components: a Programmable Logic Controller (PLC), a rugged industrial PC (IPC), and an additional compact, high-performance PC (NUC), each assigned distinct responsibilities.
+The core system consists of two primary computational components: a Programmable Logic Controller (PLC), and a rugged industrial PC (IPC), each assigned distinct responsibilities.

 The B\&R X90 PLC manages low-level hardware interfaces, including direct connections to sensors and actuators that require low latency and real-time control.
 It also handles safety-critical operations that depend on rapid response times, such as emergency stops.
 The rugged IP67-compliant design of the PLC makes it suitable for harsh outdoor environments and does not require an additional enclosure.
-For higher-level processing, such as planning, advanced control algorithms, and managing intelligent sensors, a Vecow 1210 IPC is employed.
+For higher-level processing, such as planning, advanced control algorithms, and managing intelligent sensors, a Nuvo-9166GC IPC is employed.
 It connects to the PLC via a central Ethernet switch to receive the low-level sensor data and to transmit high-level commands over a custom TCP/IP protocol.
 This setup enables seamless integration and coordination between low-level operations and advanced computational tasks that do not require millisecond-level latency.
-These advanced computational tasks include high-level task and motion control, vehicle state estimation, and object detection pipelines, utilizing camera and LiDAR sensors.
-The NUC unit is responsible for processing data from the Ouster LiDAR, allowing both mapping the vehicle's environment and obstacle avoidance and sharing the respective data via the Robot Operating System (ROS 2) \cite{ROS2_2022} over Ethernet.
+These advanced computational tasks include high-level task and motion control, vehicle state estimation, environment mapping, obstacle avoidance and object detection pipelines, utilizing camera and LiDAR sensors.

 A wireless network bridge connects the forklift to a remote monitoring station housed in a weatherproof container, primarily supporting development and expert interventions.
 This setup enables live monitoring of the system's operation, ensuring efficient debugging and adjustments during testing.
 Additionally, a supplementary WLAN antenna allows on-site operators to monitor the system state via a tablet-based Human-Machine Interface (HMI).
 For long-range communication, an LTE/5G router is integrated.
 All components discussed, along with the necessary power supply electronics, are IP67 rated or housed within weatherproof switching cabinets, ensuring reliable operation under all typical weather conditions in Central Europe.